 BEST PLACES TO STAY IN ADELAIDE WEST BEACH:

-West Beach Parks Resort is set on the stunning coastline and just a short drive from the Adelaide CBD, West Beach Parks Resort offers direct beach access and a beautiful natural environment with spacious, lush grounds.
+West Beach Parks Resort short drive from the Adelaide CBD, West Beach Parks Resort offers direct beach access and a beautiful natural environment with spacious, lush grounds.
 There are a range of Adelaide accommodations options, including deluxe self-contained units, villas and bungalows.

 BIG4 West Beach Parks is located on West Beach.
 It features manicured gardens and BBQ facilities.
 Guests can enjoy a lagoon swimming pool, family friendly facilities and beach access.